Exclusively for Members

 6:00 p.m.– Introduction by Aperture magazine editor Michael Famighetti and contributing editor Nicole R. Fleetwood

-7:00–8:30 p.m.– Public panel discussion, Narratives from Inside, featuring Nigel Poor, Virginia Grise, and Virgilio Bravo.
+7:00–8:30 p.m.– Public panel discussion, Narratives from Inside, featuring Nigel Poor, Virginia Grise, Vee Bravo, and Russell Craig.
 Moderated by Shani Jamila

 Most prisons and jails across the United States do not allow prisoners to have access to cameras.
 At a moment when 2.2 million people are incarcerated in the US, 3.8 million people are on probation, and 870,000 former prisoners are on parole, how can images tell the story of mass incarceration when the imprisoned don’t have control over their own representation?
 How can photographs visualize a reality that disproportionately affects people of color, and, for many, remains outside of view?